Kendall Hart: 2013

-Reception
+Development and reception

 ConFusion nightclub

 ABC executives decided to capitalize on Kendall's popularity by having the character ponder the idea of a nightclub, and then extend that to real-life events.
 The series detailed Kendall naming the club ConFusion.
 Though the "Fusion girls" are shown to love the idea, Babe Carey Chandler does not, for fear that another nearby bar will tempt her alcoholic husband (JR) and send him on yet another destructive path.
 Kendall goes through with the idea, however, and the nightclub opens its doors to a red carpet event on July 25, 2006.
 The event is the introduction of real-life pop star Rihanna as one of the show's musical guests.
 Following her appearance, real-life singer Mary J. Blige makes a cameo appearance at the club on July 28, 2006.
 Soon after the appearances, the club becomes one of the popular establishments for residents of the series.

 The nightclub also manages to acquire several famous real-life reporters, who portray themselves while the residents of Pine Valley walk down the red carpet.
 Such reporters included Emily Frances (the main entertainment reporter for the WB11 Morning News), Taylor Race (of WPLJ/New York), and America's Next Top Model contestant Toccara Jones, among others, as one of the reporters in a scene where Rihanna walks through on her way to a performance inside of the club.

 Of the nightclub ConFusion event, Taylor Race briefly described his Pine Valley town-experience with humor: "If you think you put a lot of time and effort into a bit or break on the radio, think again when it comes to TV – you spend 20 minutes in makeup, just to get the mic flag on TV!" he said, as he sipped his double half-caf, no-foam, extra hot, nonfat, 30% soy latte delivered by his assistant, Serge.
 "I picked up some serious TSL today in Pine Valley...and a nasty rash too.
 I'd love to spend more time chatting with you, but the Daytime Emmy people are on Line 7, and Lucci is requesting The Goo Goo Dolls on Line 9.
 I will tell you that this daytime drama stuff is great – you just make stuff up!
 Hold on – I'm going to stare at my cell phone for dramatic effect....
 OK, that's a wrap!
 Lunch, everybody!
 Back on set at 3 pm!"

 A few real-related products were presented by the employees of the club, including wheat grass plant (available at Target or online at Amazon.com), George Nelson Lamps (available at Target or online), Panasonic Flatscreen Television (available at Target or online), and Spiegelau Vino Grande Martini Glasses (available at Amazon.com).